Hate drinking cold coffee? So do I.

 Do you have a scarf or a thick piece of fabric lying around?
 Wrap your coffee mug in it!
 Layering something thick around the cup provides more isolation and enables your coffee to stay warmer for longer.

-3. Mug Cozy
+3. Use A Mug Cozy / Cup Sleeve

 Cute and very inexpensive, these cup sleeves are another way to keep your coffee warm without electricity.